apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getFirstDayOfWeek.md

 The days of the week are numbered starting from 1 where 1 is considered to be Sunday.
 It returns the day to the `successCallback` with a properties object as a parameter.
 That object should have a `value` property with a Number value.

-If there is an error obtaining the pattern, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
-The expected code for this error is GlobalizationError.UNKNOWN\_ERROR.
+If there is an error obtaining the pattern, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
+The expected code for this error is `GlobalizationError.UNKNOWN\_ERROR`.

 Supported Platforms
 -------------------